Do you need rental car insurance?

 - You have no coverage on your personal auto policy: If you don't have comprehensive or collision coverage on your personal auto policy, adding the loss-damage waiver can protect you against damage to your rental car.

-- You can temporarily increase your coverage limits: You may only carry the state minimum for liability coverage on your personal auto policy or maybe you aren't carrying enough coverage for your own peace of mind while driving a rental car.
+- You can temporarily increase your coverage limits: You may only carry the state minimum for liability coverage on your personal auto policy or maybe you aren't carrying enough car insurance coverage for your own peace of mind while driving a rental car.
 Adding additional liability from the rental company means greater protection if you're at-fault in an accident.

 Does your credit card offer rental car coverage?